johnmeneghini/linux/nvme_fc_fpin_rcv_call_graph.md

 # Call Graph for nvme_fc_fpin_rcv Function

 ## Overview
 `nvme_fc_fpin_rcv` is a function in the NVMe-FC host subsystem that processes FPIN (Fabric Performance Impact Notification) messages received from Fibre Channel switches/fabrics.
-FPINs are used to notify hosts about fabric performance degradation or link issues that could affect I/O performance.
+FPINs are used to notify hosts about fabric performance degradation or link issues that could affect I/O performance. **Enhanced with refactored helper functions and cross-layer integration capabilities.**

 **Location**: `drivers/nvme/host/fc.c:3789`
 **Export**: Exported symbol available to FC LLD drivers